Delivering the world's most powerful diesel engine

 With this in mind, the company initiated an extensive new product development process, starting with a detailed feasibility study that incorporated concept design, testing and manufacturing planning.
 From the outset JCB worked in close cooperation with a chosen group of partners and probable suppliers, including technology partner, Ricardo Consulting Engineers.

-During the initial feasibility study and the subsequent product development phase, between ten and twenty design engineers from JCB and Ricardo were working on the JCB444 project at any one time.
+During the initial feasibility study and the subsequent product development phase, between 10 and 20 design engineers from JCB and Ricardo were working on the JCB444 project at any one time.
 This process was facilitated by NX advanced assembly techniques as Alan Tolley, JCB’s director of Engine Programs, explains, “From the outset, NX enabled us to incorporate all the components making up the eventual 3D model of the engine into a single assembly file that everybody on the development team worked within.
 We were all working in context.
 Changes made to an individual part design by one engineer would be visible to every other engineer, helping to ensure that the interrelated parts would ultimately fit together.”

 Predictive techniques and simulations were heavily used throughout the process to enhance accuracy, reduce the need for rework, optimize resources and support the problem-free introduction of the engine.